openvinotoolkit/model_server/docs/mediapipe.md

 [models config file](starting_server.md).
 While models are defined in section `model_config_list`, graphs are configured in the `mediapipe_config_list` section.
-Nodes in the MediaPipe graphs can reference both to the models configured in model_config_list section and in subconfig.

 Basic graph section template is depicted below: